ianks/fuse-encrypted-filesystem/README.md

 ### Shortcuts:
 	1. $ make mount
-		* performs any necessary compilation and mounts the filesystem
+		* performs any necessary compilation and mounts the files from /mnt onto /mir
 	2. $ make unmount
 	3. $ make clean